mvp5464/interviewPrep/JavaScript.md

   - Hoisting applies to variable declarations(eg x=1) and to function declarations(eg function(){}) [and not Function Expressions (eg. const a = function() {})]- [Arrow function is also type of function expression ]
   - class declarations are not hoisted

-- TLDR : Only the declaration of var(var x;)[can declare before it is used] is hoisted(moved to top), but initializing/assigning of value(x = 2;) needs to be applied before it is used (else x = undefined)::: (let will give referance error if not declared before and const gives syntex error as we can't reassigne a value)
+- TLDR : Only the declaration of var(var x;)[can declare before it is used] is hoisted(moved to top), but initializing/assigning of value(x = 2;) needs to be applied before it is used (else x = undefined and not error)::: (let will give referance error if not declared before and const gives syntex error as we can't reassigne a value)

 - Variables defined with let and const are hoisted to the top of the block, but not initialized.
 - Meaning: The block of code is aware of the variable, but it cannot be used until it has been declared.